elphoun/CS246-notes/Lecture Smth idk Im just grouping these for claire.md

 * All local variables reside on the **stack**
 * Variables are deallocated when they are popped off the stack or go out of scope.
 * Allocated memory remains in the heap, and remains allocated until `delete` is called
-* If the memory is not deleted, then it will leak memory.
+* If the memory is not deleted, then it will cause a **memory leak** and the program will eventually fail.